 - To add or edit your MFA and/or SSPR options and settings, please follow the steps located here: MFA and SSPR Guide (PDF) or visit https://www.coastal.edu/sspr.

-- If you have obtained a new mobile phone number, you will need to contact Student Computing Services or ITS for assistance.
+- If you have changed your mobile phone number or lost/obtained a new device, you will need to contact Student Computing Services or ITS for assistance.